Cretaceous–Paleogene extinction event: Marine invertebrates

+The numbers of bivalve genera exhibited significant diminution after the K–Pg boundary.
+Entire groups of bivalves, including rudists (reef-building clams) and inoceramids (giant relatives of modern scallops), became extinct at the K–Pg boundary, with the gradual extinction of most inoceramid bivalves beginning well before the K–Pg boundary.
+Deposit feeders were the most common bivalves in the catastrophe's aftermath.
+Abundance was not a factor that affected whether a bivalve taxon went extinct, according to evidence from North America.
+Veneroid bivalves developed deeper burrowing habitats as the recovery from the crisis ensued.

 Except for nautiloids (represented by the modern order Nautilida) and coleoids (which had already diverged into modern octopodes, squids, and cuttlefish) all other species of the molluscan class Cephalopoda became extinct at the K–Pg boundary.
 These included the ecologically significant belemnoids, as well as the ammonoids, a group of highly diverse, numerous, and widely distributed shelled cephalopods.
+The extinction of belemnites enabled surviving cephalopod clades to fill their niches.
+Ammonite genera became extinct at or near the K–Pg boundary; there was a smaller and slower extinction of ammonite genera prior to the boundary associated with a late Cretaceous marine regression, and a small, gradual reduction in ammonite diversity occurred throughout the very late Cretaceous.
 Researchers have pointed out that the reproductive strategy of the surviving nautiloids, which rely upon few and larger eggs, played a role in outsurviving their ammonoid counterparts through the extinction event.
 The ammonoids utilized a planktonic strategy of reproduction (numerous eggs and planktonic larvae), which would have been devastated by the K–Pg extinction event.
 Additional research has shown that subsequent to this elimination of ammonoids from the global biota, nautiloids began an evolutionary radiation into shell shapes and complexities theretofore known only from ammonoids.

 Approximately 35% of echinoderm genera became extinct at the K–Pg boundary, although taxa that thrived in low-latitude, shallow-water environments during the late Cretaceous had the highest extinction rate.
 Mid-latitude, deep-water echinoderms were much less affected at the K–Pg boundary.
 The pattern of extinction points to habitat loss, specifically the drowning of carbonate platforms, the shallow-water reefs in existence at that time, by the extinction event.

-Other invertebrate groups, including rudists (reef-building clams) and inoceramids (giant relatives of modern scallops), also became extinct at the K–Pg boundary.
+Atelostomatans were affected by the Lilliput effect.